diegoherranz/sdcc-examples/README.md

 The architectures included are:

 - `pic14/`: PIC16F microcontrollers which have a 14-bit instruction bus, hence pic14.
+Examples for PIC16F886, but small modifications needed to use other PICs.
 - `pic16/`: PIC18F microcontrollers which have a 16-bit instruction bus, hence pic16.
+Examples for PIC18F2550, but small modifications needed to use other PICs.

 ### Tests
 Every example on this repository is checked using [Travis-CI](https://travis-ci.org).
 [SDCC](http://sdcc.sourceforge.net/) and [gputils](http://gputils.sourceforge.net/) are downloaded and installed on the Travis machine and it is tested that every example compiles without errors.